appsmithorg/appsmith-docs/website/docs/reference/widgets/list.md

 <VideoEmbed host="youtube" videoId="0ePiZlWmp7Q" title="How to use List Widget" caption="How to use List Widget"/>

 :::info
-Currenlty,you can only use widgets to display the data like images, text in the list.
+Although you can add many other widgets inside the List widget, currently, Appsmith fully supports only the Text and Image widgets inside a List.
 :::